rubo77/Lalumo/dev/plan.md

 - [x] Add debugLog("[PIANO_DIRECT]", ...) logging to sampler playback code for deeper diagnosis
 - [x] Implement and expose synth violin, flute, brass in toneJsSampler.js
 - [x] Integrate new instruments into 1_4 free mode playback logic
+- [x] Add doublebass as a new synth instrument in toneJsSampler.js
+- [x] Replace Tuba button with Double Bass button in index.html UI
+- [x] Rename toneJsSampler to pianoSampler throughout codebase for clarity
+- [x] Fix doublebass synth to sound like a doublebass (not default synth)
+- [x] Update Double Bass button styling for transparency and hover effect
-- [ ] Test and verify sound quality and usability of new instruments in 1_4 free mode
+- [x] Test and verify sound quality and usability of new instruments in 1_4 free mode
+- [x] Diagnose and fix doublebass synth initialization and readiness (ensure doublebassSynth is set and ready before playback)
+- [x] Remove redundant doublebass, violin, and flute synth instantiation in audio-engine.js (no fallbacks, all centralized in toneJsSampler.js)
+- [ ] Debug and fix doublebass synth initialization error (invalid oscillator type) in toneJsSampler.js
+- [ ] Test doublebass sound in 1_4 free mode

 ## Current Goal
-Test and verify sound quality/usability in 1_4 free mode
+Debug and fix all invalid oscillator types (including doublebass and brass) in toneJsSampler.js, then test doublebass sound in 1_4 free mode